satishk1211/MySecondRepository/README.md

 # MySecondRepository
-This is my secndary repostory
+This is my secndary repostory (this is descritption)